-Second Pilot Program Operators must actively engage with City staff to resolve issues and to develop solutions to improve service performance throughout the duration of the Second Pilot Program.
+Program Operators must actively engage with City staff to resolve issues and to develop solutions to improve service performance throughout the duration of their operations in the City.
 Operators are responsible for clearly communicating operational adjustments to City staff, promptly responding to City staff inquiries and requests, addressing public complaints, and resolving any operational issues that may arise.
 Operators will be evaluated by the City on their commitment to customer service.

-- A. Each Operator must assign a program liaison for the duration of the Second Pilot Program and supply the City with that person's contact information at the pilot launch. - B. Each Operator must submit an organizational chart of the Operator's team including at minimum the city liaison, decision maker, operations manager, communications lead, and technology lead.
+- A. Each Operator must assign a program liaison for the duration of their operations and supply the City with that person's contact information at the initiation of their service. - B. Each Operator must submit an organizational chart of the Operator's team including at minimum the city liaison, decision maker, operations manager, communications lead, and technology lead.
 Contact information must be included for each position. - C. The assigned liaison must be available to promptly respond to City staff during the hours 7am-10pm daily.
 The liaison may identify an off-hours alternate, or reassignment with at least 5 days notice to the City. - D. Unless otherwise specified, failure to comply with any provision of this section is a Class G violation and violators may be subject to penalties provided in Section 5.2, Enforcement Penalty Schedule.